shin60657/wearable_computing/README.md

 the same goal as the assignment Step #5.
 The reason for modifying the steps is the reduce the size of the files being worked on and also, in the opinion of this author, simplifies some of the work needed to the results.
 Here are the run_analysis.r steps:
  1. Reduce and extract only the mean and standard deviation for each measurement.
-    To do this;
+To do this:
     A.  Reduce the 561 variables in the features list to only mean() and std().
         NOTE: The experiments has data called "meanFreq()" This data has been excluded from the tidy data since they are NOT actual means but, used in the steps to